 Your First Marathon Blueprint: Proven Training, Pacing & Mindset Tips

-It was 5 am on a misty London street, the world still half‑asleep, and I could hear the distant hum of the underground train as I laced up my shoes.
-The first kilometre felt like a promise – a quiet conversation with my own breath, the rhythm of my feet, the question in my mind: Can I ever turn this 5 km habit into a 26.2‑mile adventure?
+Five in the morning on a misty London street, the world still mostly asleep, the underground train humming as I tied my laces.
+That first kilometre was a promise—a quiet conversation with my breath, the rhythm of my feet beneath me, and a persistent question: Can I turn this 5 km habit into a 26.2-mile adventure?

 2. Story development